phiamo/MopaBootstrapBundle/Resources/doc/assetic-configuration.md

             ....
 ```

-You need to either remove that config var (to use assetic for all Bundles) or add the MopaBootstrapBundle
+You need to either remove that config var (to use assetic for all Bundles) or add the OpwocoBootstrapBundle

 If your are using cssembed, you might notice problems when embedding bootrap via less: